Uniform Distribution

 var uniform1 = new DiscreteUniformDistribution(5);

 The second constructor takes two arguments.
 The first argument is the lower limit for the distribution.
 The second parameter is the upper limit of the distribution.
-The following constructs a discrete uniform distribution for the number of eyes when rolling one dye:
+The following constructs a discrete uniform distribution for the number of eyes when rolling one die:

 var uniform2 = new DiscreteUniformDistribution(1, 7);

-The DiscreteUniformDistribution class has two specific properties, LowerBound and UpperBound, which return the lower and upper limits of the distribution.
+The DiscreteUniformDistribution class has two specific properties: LowerBound and UpperBound, which return the lower and upper limits of the distribution.

 DiscreteUniformDistribution has one static (Shared in Visual Basic) method, Sample, which generates a random sample using a user-supplied uniform random number generator.
 It has two overloads, corresponding to each of the two constructors.